ubicucsd/bootcamp_18_19/2_Python.md

-# Let's Talk Snake
+# Intro to Python
 #### Skill: Python

 ## The Big Picture

-The command line can only take you so far when you're working with bioinformatic data.
-You'll often want to do more than the command line easily allows you to, which means it's time to write some code.
-This week, we're going to be doing that using a popular scripting language called Python.
-Let's get started.
+So far, we've been working with bioinformatic data only on the command line.
+However, you'll often want to do more than the command line easily allows.
+Today, we're going to be learning the basics of one of the most popular languages for doing that: Python.

-(Side note: If you know a bit about Python, you'll know that there are two commonly used versions: python2 and python3. **They are VERY similar.** If you spend enough time doing bioinformatics, you're going to run into programs written for/in both versions, so being familiar with both is important.
+(Side note: If you know a bit about Python, you'll know that there are two commonly used versions: python2 and python3. **They are VERY similar.** You're going to run into programs written for/in either version, so being familiar with both is important.
 For this lesson, however, we're going to be using python2 because... well... we are.)

 ## Getting Started

 Create a new directory (remmber: mkdir) wherever you are saving your work.
-Call it "week3".
+Call it "pydir".
 Enter the directory.

-Python *should* already be installed on your workstations.
+Python should already be installed on your workstations.
 Let's make sure: Type the following on the command line:
 ```shell
 python
 ```